-2.4.
+4.4.
 Recognize that being explicit contributes to the unambiguous interpretation of reported information.

 The probability that reported facts will be agreed to by creators and users of information is increased if reported facts are explicit and unambiguous.
-Likewise, if information needs to be implied by the user of the financial information the probability for an inappropriate interpretation increases.
+By contrast, if information needs to be implied by the user of the financial information the probability for an inappropriate interpretation increases.